 You need to be tight and quick with your maneuvers and response in this lesson to ensure a Gold rating.

-Knife flying is basically turning your aircraft till its wings are perpendicular to the horizon.
+Knife flying is turning your aircraft until its wings are perpendicular to the horizon.
 The lesson will start with a preview of what you should do, after which you will be stationed at the runway.

 Perform a take-off and head to the first marker.
 The knifing meter will appear shortly after you pass through the marker.

-So if you had turned to the right, you will need to have the rudder to the left to keep your plane at the required altitude.
-Hold the knife till the meter fills red, and then level off the plane with the horizon as quickly as possible.
+Therefore, if you had turned to the right, you will need to have the rudder to the left to keep your plane at the required altitude.
+Hold the knife until the meter fills red, and then level off the plane with the horizon as quickly as possible.